mui/mui-x/docs/src/pages/components/data-grid/pagination/pagination.md

 By default, the MIT `DataGrid` displays the rows with pagination, and up to 100 rows per page.

-On the other hand, the commercial `XGrid` component displays, by default, all the rows with infinite scrolling (and virtualization) and without the 100 rows per page limitation.
+On the other hand, the commercial `DataGridPro` component displays, by default, all the rows with infinite scrolling (and virtualization) and without the 100 rows per page limitation.
 You need to set the `pagination` prop to enable the pagination feature in such a case.

 ## Basic example